Big B's Backyard

 The Battle of the Carolinas

-While Eastern North Carolina focuses on the whole hog and clear vinegar, the Western part of the state (centered around the town of Lexington) has its own distinct rules.
-In the West, BBQ means Pork Shoulder, and the sauce has a “secret” ingredient: Tomato.
+While Eastern North Carolina focuses on the whole hog and clear vinegar, the Western part of the state has its own rules.
+This area is centered around the town of Lexington.
+In the West, BBQ means Pork Shoulder.
+The sauce also has a secret ingredient: Tomato.

 Pork Shoulder vs. Whole Hog

-Western pitmasters prefer the pork shoulder (or pork butt) because it is more consistently marbled and easier to manage than a whole pig.
-The meat is smoked over hickory coals until it is tender enough to be pulled or coarsely chopped.
+Western pitmasters prefer the pork shoulder or pork butt.
+They like it because it has consistent marbling and is easier to manage than a whole pig.
+The meat is smoked over hickory coals until it is tender enough to be pulled or chopped.

-The sauce in Lexington is still primarily vinegar-based, but it includes a small amount of tomato paste or ketchup.
-This provides a slight sweetness and a reddish tint, distinguishing it from the clear ‘East’ style.
-It is often referred to as ‘Dip’ or ‘Piedmont Style’ sauce.
+The sauce in Lexington is still based on vinegar.
+But it includes a small amount of tomato paste or ketchup.
+This provides a slight sweetness and a reddish tint.
+It’s what makes it different from the clear East style.
+Folks often call it “Dip” or “Piedmont Style” sauce.

 Red Slaw

-A defining characteristic of a Lexington BBQ plate is the Red Slaw.
-Unlike traditional creamy coleslaw, red slaw uses the same vinegar-and-tomato BBQ sauce as the dressing.
-It is crunchy, tangy, and provides a sharp contrast to the rich pork.
+A real Lexington BBQ plate needs Red Slaw.
+Unlike traditional creamy coleslaw, red slaw uses the same vinegar and tomato BBQ sauce as the dressing.
+It is crunchy and tangy.
+It provides a sharp contrast to the rich pork.

 The Lexington BBQ Festival